phax/peppol-commons/README.md

 </dependency>
 ```

-Note: `peppol-bdxr` was integrated in `peppol-commons` as of version 4.3.0.

 The binary version of this library can be found on https://repo1.maven.org/maven2/com/helger/
 They depend on several other libraries so I suggest you are going for the Maven source integration.